NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *  BAM Slicing dialog box does not disappear automatically upon executing the BAM slicing function.
 The box can be closed manually. <!-- PRTL-282 -->
 *  Very long URLs will produce a 400 error.
 Users may encounter this after clicking on "source files" on a file page where the target file is derived from hundreds of other files such as for MAF files. <!-- SV-396 / PRTL-342-->
 *  If bam slicing produces an error pop-up message it will be obscured behind the original dialog box. <!--SV-419-->
+    *   Internet Explorer users are not able to use the "Only show fields with no values" when adding custom facets <!-- PGDC-2467 / PRTL-109 -->

 ### Known Issues and Workarounds
 *  General